wiseman-timelord/GoldWeekly-Indicator/README.md

 The indicator version, though limited is done, however, the project to make the EA version with multiple indicators, will likely, take time or not work as intended, because, I found out `EAs don’t automatically plot indicators like a custom indicator script would`, so, each indicator would have to be a complete custom indicator, its highly difficult to correctly program, and it may turn out to be impossible, we will see.
 Current project details (needs update)...
 1. Convert Indicator to Expert Advisor.
 This is done but its not right, and needs fixing.
 2. Add the rsi to main chart.
 Rsi is normally in a separate window,
 3. Enhanced Rsi.
 The idea was to have Rsi with colors indicating if the direction the rsi is going in is going in same direction as combined smma trend result.
+Rsi , is like market pressure, when too far over one side, it will likely go to direction of other side at some point after.
 4. Display Text with resize; resizeable text is more tricky than first expected, it requires text objects, which, gpt and deepseek2.5, dont get right.
 5. Not done - Re-visit the display text, and add other useful non-indicator based information.